-This course is a collaboration between CTECH, Rochester Fire Department, and Mayo Clinic Ambulance.
 Students will participate in both classroom and online learning as well as skills testing.
-Classroom and online learning will be facilitated by a Medical Careers licensed, RPS instructor and skills testing will be facilitated by certified instructors from RFD and Mayo Clinic Ambulance.
-At the conclusion of this course students will be prepared to take their EMT certification exam.
-This course serves as a crossover course for both Health Science Careers and Firefighter.
+Classroom and online learning will be facilitated by a Medical Careers licensed, RPS instructor.
+This course serves as an entry level course and pathway to additional training for EMT/Paramedic careers and a crossover course for both Health Science Careers and Firefighter.

-Medical Lab Science OTEOU Honors option С
+Medical Lab Science OTECH Honors option С

 08RLAB Credit: 1.0/Sem J

 Prerequisite: Biology and Chemistry Length: Sem M

 Recommended Prerequisite: Introduction to Health Science Careers

 Grades: 11, 12